elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/002-method-lookup.md

 ### Mixing modules into a class

 If you want to see the power of mixins, you need to look no farther than Ruby's `Enumerable` module.
-Rather than relying on a common base class to provide iterators for collections, Ruby mixes in the `Enumerable` module into the structures it provides, including `Array` and `Hash`.
+Rather than relying on a common base class to provide iterators for collections, Ruby mixes in the `Enumerable` module into its core structures, including `Array` and `Hash`.
 This is where a whole host of useful methods come from, including `map`, `select`, and `inject`.

 The beauty of this design is that it imposes a much lighter contract than the rigid is-a relationship enforced by class inheritance.
 Instead, mixins focuses on what you can do with an object rather than what that object is.
 It makes perfect sense to say both `Hash` and `Array` objects have elements that can be enumerated over.
 As far as Ruby is concerned, the same can be true about any object which defines an `each()` method.

 Let's take a look at a custom Ruby class which implements each and mixes in `Enumerable`.
-It is a simple numerical queue which is file-backed, from the same project our `Timer` came from.
+It is a simple file-backed numerical queue, from the same project our `Timer` came from.

 ```ruby
 class Queue